personal projects

 reflections

 Styx was our first game project at The Game Assembly, and my first game in Unity.
-I learned a lot about working in a mainstream game engine, something that was quite unfamiliar to me at first.In the beginning of the project, both to familiarize myself with working in Unity as well as to provide something tangible, I worked on player movement with a co-worker which was successful.I then moved on to working on the UI implementation, a collectibles as well as implementing visual feedback for every collectible.
+I learned a lot about working in a mainstream game engine, something that was quite unfamiliar to me at first.At the beginning of the project, both to familiarize myself with working in Unity as well as to provide something tangible, I worked on player movement with a co-worker, which was successful.I then moved on to working on the UI implementation, including collectibles, as well as implementing visual feedback for every collectible.

 project showreel